Nyagah-Tech/Delani-Studio/README.md

  kindly reach out our support team @dannyagah13@gmail.com for any technical problem or any idea we can implement to ensure you get the result you need.
  You can also contact us through the contact us form section.
 ## BDD(Behaviour Driven Development)
+The user can get information about our team.
 The user can see some of the projects we have done.
 The user can input his/her name and email inorder to communicate to us.
 ### License